Pop metal

 Pop metal (sometimes conflated with or used interchangeably with glam metal) is an umbrella term for commercial heavy metal and hard rock styles which feature prominent pop music elements such as catchy hooks and anthemic choruses.
-It became popular in the 1980s among acts such as Bon Jovi, Europe, Def Leppard, Mötley Crüe, and Ratt.
+It became popular in the 1980s among acts such as Bon Jovi, Europe, Def Leppard, Poison, Mötley Crüe, and Ratt.

 The term is also applied to some bands and artists that have formed since the 1990s that mix aspects of pop and heavy metal into their sound.

 Characteristics

 Pop metal is a variation of heavy metal which emphasizes catchy pop-influenced hooks and guitar riffs.
 It was influenced by the anthemic choruses of arena rock.
 While pop metal recordings were often loud, they also featured "slick," radio-friendly production sheen.
 Bands from the Los Angeles metal scene also borrowed visual elements from 1970s glam rock, leading to the glam metal variation of the late 1980s.

 The alternate term "metal pop" was coined by critic Philip Bashe in 1983 to describe bands such as Van Halen and Def Leppard.
 In the "definitive metal family tree" of his documentary Metal: A Headbanger's Journey, anthropologist Sam Dunn differentiates pop metal, which includes bands like Def Leppard, Europe, and Whitesnake, from glam metal bands that include Mötley Crüe and Poison.